HACKONDEX/caos-course/seminar-02/README.md

 <div class="cell markdown">

-# C, GCC, Makefile, GDB
+# C, GCC, Makefile

   - `C` is a compiled language, its programm file must have `.c` extension
-  - There are many `C` compilers, most popular ones for linux are 1) GCC
+  - There are many `C` compilers, most popular ones for linux are
+  1) GCC
   2) Clang
   - In our course we will use `GCC`

 </div>